and Young Adult Literature:

 (Robert Newton Peck)

-A biography, historical background, discussion questions, and assignments for this book by Robert Peck.
+A "literature unit" for this book by Robert Peck.

 A resource for teachers using Quinn's Ishmael.

-Links to lesson plans and other resources for Anthem and The Fountainhead.
-See also Video Lesson Plan: The Fountainhead and Ayn Rand's Anthem @ Web English Teacher.
+Lesson plans and other resources for Anthem and The Fountainhead.
+See also Anthem by Ayn Rand and We Are One: Introducing Anthem by Ayn Rand.
 For extensive information on Rand, go to The Ayn Rand Institute.

-A teacher's guide from Scolastic complete with a 4-lesson unit for Sachar's Holes.
-See also Holes Activity Guide, Holes by Louis Sachar, and Holes by Louis Sachar - Teacher Pages.
+A teacher's guide from Scholastic complete with a 4-lesson unit for Sachar's Holes.
+See also Holes Activity Guide.

-A high school lesson plan on this novel and the controversy surrounding its use in schools.
-See also Catching on to Catcher in the Rye, The Catcher in the Rye: A Teaching Unit, and If a Body Texts a Body: Texting in The Catcher in the Rye. and J. D. Salinger and The Catcher in the Rye.
+A high school unit.
+See also The Catcher in the Rye: A Teaching Unit; If a Body Texts a Body: Texting in The Catcher in the Rye; and J. D. Salinger and The Catcher in the Rye.